tiagolr/gate12/README.md

 The left buttons are the edit mode used when clicking the view.
 On the right there is a row of shapes used to draw on the view and below is the randomization of the current selected mode.

 After creating a sequence click `Apply` to save it as the current pattern and edit from there.

-#### Pattern sync

-Pattern changes can be synced to the playback beat position, this allows for to make timely transitions in real time in sync with the song position.

 ## Tips